ELECTRICAL CARDIOVERSION

 Can Improve Exercise Tolerance:

-Restoring normal heart rhythm can improve exercise tolerance in patients with certain types of arrhythmias, allowing them to engage in physical activity without experiencing symptoms.
+Restoring normal heart rhythm can improve exercise tolerance in patients with certain arrhythmias, allowing them to engage in physical activity without experiencing symptoms.

 May Improve Overall Heart Function: